-Applicable percentage ownership is based on an aggregate of 62,000,846 shares of our common stock, consisting of (i) 44,353,846 shares of our Class A common stock and (ii) 17,647,000 shares of our Class B common stock outstanding as of May 12, 2023.
+Applicable percentage ownership is based on an aggregate of 62,000,846 shares of our common stock, consisting of (i) 44,353,846 shares of our Class A common stock and (ii) 17,647,000 shares of our Class B common stock outstanding as of June 13, 2023.
 The percentage of beneficial ownership after this offering assumes the sale and issuance of shares of Class B common stock in this offering and no exercise by the underwriters of their over-allotment option to purchase additional shares of Class B common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
-These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting or investment power with respect to options or warrants held by that person that are currently exercisable or exercisable within 60 days of [], 2023.
+These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting or investment power with respect to such securities.
+In addition, pursuant to such rules, we deemed outstanding shares of Class B common stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of [], 2023.
 We did not deem such shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the beneficial owners named in the table below have sole voting and investment power with respect to all shares of our Class A common stock and Class B common stock that they beneficially own, subject to applicable community property laws.